Sweet Grass (Cree chief): Death

-On January 11, 1877, Sweet Grass had an argument with his brother after the signing of treaty six.
+On January 11, 1877, Sweet Grass had an argument with his brother after the signing of Treaty 6.
 His brother believed that they had given too much to the government in the treaty.
 He attempted to take Sweet Grass's pistol and it accidentally discharged, resulting in his death.

 Legacy

-Sweet Grass through both policy and action would have a lasting impact on the Plains Cree.
+Sweet Grass, through both policy and action, had a lasting impact on the Plains Cree.
 As a well respected Cree leader during a time of strife, Sweet Grass attempted to lead his people as best as he could.
-By 1870 chief Sweet Grass would begin to become more integrated into Canadian society.
+By 1870, chief Sweet Grass would begin to become more integrated into Canadian society.
 Due to missionaries moving into the interior, there was more significant pressure to convert to European religions, which many Cree did.
 Sweet Grass himself converted to Catholicism in 1870, following a general shift of Cree towards Christianity.
 With encroaching settlers and other indigenous groups, the dwindling of traditional hunting, and disease rampant, Sweet Grass and his band of Cree were desperate for support.
 When Treaty 6 was put forward by the Canadian government in 1876, Sweetgrass was profoundly influential in bringing the Plains Cree into the agreement.
 This would be Sweetgrass's last significant influence on his people, as he would die shortly after signing the Treaty.
 While the signing of the treaty can be seen as selling away indigenous rights, it did bring much-needed medication and food to the Cree who had insufficient options.